-The exposures to liquidity risks have been stable over the course of the reporting period.
+The exposures to liquidity risks have reduced over the course of the reporting period due to an increase in short duration liquid assets held by the Undertaking.

 The Undertaking's investments are typically highly liquid.
 In its assessment of liquidity, the Undertaking can also take into account the cash inflows and outflows from its insurance business.
-The total amount of the expected profit included in future premiums as calculated in accordance with Article 260(2) was €7,611,076 as at 31 December 2016.
+The total amount of the expected profit included in future premiums (EPIFP) as calculated in accordance with Article 260(2) was €4.2m as at 31 December 2017.